Kiss My Amps (Live)

 Kiss My Amps (Live) is a live album by American rock band Tom Petty and the Heartbreakers.
 The album was released by Reprise Records on November 25, 2011, as a limited edition vinyl LP for the 2011 Black Friday Record Store Day.
+Each track was also released in 2012 on the Mojo Tour Edition Live Disc.
+(Sweet William’s live recording date is incorrect on the vinyl record, as the song was never performed live in 2010.
+The Tour Edition booklet liner notes of Mojo do however get this date correct.)

 Track listing

+Kiss My Amps, Vol. 2

+On April 16, 2016, Tom Petty released a second volume of the Kiss My Amps series.
+It was printed on limited edition vinyl for 2016's annual Record Store Day.